ninjaframework/ninja/ninja-core/src/site/markdown/documentation/deployment.md

 When you run

-    > mvn war:war
+    > mvn package

-You get a war file in the subfolder /target of your project.
+You get a <code>war</code> file in the subfolder /target of your project.
 That war file is compatible with almost all war containers out there.
 Jetty and Tomcat are two of them, but you can also deploy to Glassfish and JBoss.

+(Make sure you ran at least once "mvn jetty:run" which generates a unique secret in application.conf that will be used to sign your application's sessions).

 Just a quick example: With [Tomcat's hot deployment](http://www.mulesoft.com/tomcat-deploy) function you can simply take the war file produced by Ninja and drop it into the tomcat webapp folder.